Jmuccigr/jmuccigr.github.io/CV/CV.markdown

 |date|item|
 |:--|:--|
-2025 | "The Ogulnii and the *Gens Fabia*: Etruscan and Roman Elites Collaborating in Rome," *Etruscan Landscapes* conference (Sept.)
-2021 | "A Database of (Italian) Temples," *Digital Italy* conference 2021 | "Creating and Maintaining a Linked Online Database (on your own)," Association of Computers and the Humanities biennial conference
+2025 | "The Ogulnii and the *Gens Fabia*: Etruscan and Roman Elites Collaborating in Rome," *Etruscan Landscapes* conference 2021 | "A Database of (Italian) Temples," *Digital Italy* conference 2021 | "Creating and Maintaining a Linked Online Database (on your own)," Association of Computers and the Humanities biennial conference
 2018 | "[A New Database of Roman Temples](doi://10.6084/m9.figshare.5856519)," a lightning talk at NYCDH Week 2018